 - May: Held each Memorial Day Weekend, Garden Jubilee brings together apple orchards, farms, nurseries, and other related businesses for a green thumb-friendly event.

 - September: Two of the most popular things to do in Hendersonville (and Henderson County) take place each September, though the first one sometimes starts at the end of August, too.
 The North Carolina Apple Festival is a Labor Day tradition and takes over downtown Hendersonville with plenty of apple-related fun, food, and festivities!
 Not long afterward, the NC Mountain State Fair kicks off in Fletcher to celebrate the area’s people, art, agriculture, and traditions.

-- October: The last major event in Hendersonville is Farm City Day, held at Jackson Park.
+- October: The last major single-day event in Hendersonville is Farm City Day, held at Jackson Park.
 This fun and educational event combines hands-on activities with displays that help inform visitors about where their food comes from.

 Apple Picking in Hendersonville (Late-Summer and Fall)

 Did you know that North Carolina is the US’s 7th largest producer of apples?